adrientaudiere/MiscMetabar/docs/reference/swarm_clustering.md

   (default: 1) Set to number of cpus/processors to use for the clustering

+- fastidious:

+  (logical, default TRUE), perform a second clustering pass to reduce the number of small clusters (recommended option by swarm authors).
+  Not that if d is different from 1, fastidious is automatically set to FALSE.

 - swarm_args:

-  (default : "–fastidious") a one length character element defining other parameters to passed on to swarm See other possible methods in the [SWARM pdf manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf)
+  a one length character element defining other parameters to passed on to swarm (e.g. "–mismatch-penalty 4").
+See other possible methods in the [SWARM pdf manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf)